ANTIBIOTICS FOR FOWL TYPHOID

 It is semi-synthetics drugs originated from cephalosporin 3rd generations.
 It has great activity on salmonella gallinerum.
 According to field trial, it controls both types of the organism which caused fowl typhoid.

 laying chicken from pullet to adult is more acceptable to salmonella gallinerum especially motile types and causing huge mortality.
-But the ceftriaxone honestly safe drugs to control mortality within a short period in the field.
+But the ceftriaxone honestly a safe drug to control mortality within a short period in the field.
 The recommended dose is 10-60 mg/kg body weight according to mortality.

 Ceftriaxone is moderately expensive but has a satisfying result when stop mortality in layer birds.